JustinGOSSES/sideproject_planning/README.md

 #### Ideas Outside an Existing Category
 - Can you leverage this: https://github.com/nchah/github-traffic-stats and github actions to update front-end only website with traffic data of clones?
 - A tiny javascript library that returns comparisons for length, height, area, volume, and weight based on data in JSONs or CSVs.
-For example, "The interior of the van has the same volumne as 1523 average pineapples." draft in private repo https://github.com/JustinGOSSES/AsBigAs/blob/main/README.md
+For example, "The interior of the van has the same volume as 1523 average pineapples." draft in private repo https://github.com/JustinGOSSES/AsBigAs/blob/main/README.md